CredBot

 Future Work

-• Evaluate Impact on Media Literacy: Conduct a week-long user study to measure changes in users’ ability to assess credibility before and after interacting with CredBot, providing empirical evidence of its educational effectiveness.
+• Evaluate Impact on Media Literacy: Conduct a week-long user study to measure changes in users’ ability to assess credibility before and after interacting with CredBot, providing evidence of its educational effectiveness.